Updated August 13, 2019

 Getting approved may take some time but you will receive an email confirmation when you are free to login.

 Don’t forget that you have access to loads of music data in your Spinnup artist app too!
-In your Stats page we have data and graphs from SIX of our biggest distribution partners, including Apple Music, Spotify, Deezer, Amazon, Google Play and iTunes.
+In your Stats page we have data and graphs from EIGHT of our biggest distribution partners, including Apple Music, Spotify, Deezer, Amazon, Google Play and iTunes.
 This makes it easy to compare how you’re doing on the stores and where you can capitalise on your efforts, or where you have opportunity for growth.
 Here you can also see streams and downloads by country and access your sales in the balance page.